Go Back

 What is Oula’s role if I need an emergency c-section or other emergency care from a physician?
 Will I be cared for by one of the OBs from Oula?

-In the event of a cesarean birth during labor, the MSW OB-GYN will provide the expert surgical care needed and they will round on you daily after your surgery to provide any medical support needed during your hospital stay.
+In the event of a cesarean birth during labor, the Oula OBGYN will provide the expert surgical care needed and they will round on you daily after your surgery to provide any medical support needed during your hospital stay.
 Your Oula provider will also be involved in your care daily and seamlessly support your discharge, including providing education, support and resources postpartum.
 Oula will provide all postpartum care and support after discharge from the hospital, including a wound check visit at 2 weeks postpartum, weekly virtual office hours, as well as your routine 6 week postpartum visit.

 What is Oula’s role if I have a planned c-section?
 Will it be performed by an Oula OB?